6 Great Places For Craft Beer in Wellington, New Zealand

 Little Beer Quarter was my first beer stop in Wellington since it was right around the corner from my hotel.
 Like many good bars, it was located in an alleyway.

 I visited a couple of times.
 It’s a chill spot with great music.
-The beer selection was nice, with about dozen taps, a couple of hand pulls, and a large bottle selection.
+The beer selection was excellent, with about dozen taps, a couple of hand pulls, and a large bottle selection.

 The bar snacks were also good.
 I recommend the calamari.
-Little Beer Quarter is a spot for connoisseurs, based on the number of Untappd check-ins I saw.
+Based on the number of Untappd check-ins I saw, Little Beer Quarter is a spot for connoisseurs.
 There are a lot of beer geeks here.
-The bar closed early since it was a Monday night, otherwise, I would have stayed even longer on my first visit, but that just let me try new places.
+The bar closed early since it was a Monday night; otherwise, I would have stayed even longer on my first visit, but that just let me try new places.

 Hashigo Zake

-Hashigo Zake is another craft beer bar that I visited a couple of times during my time in Wellington.
-The bar is a major beer destination, featuring a mix of New Zealand, American, and Japanese beers.
+Hashigo Zake is another craft beer bar I visited a couple of times in Wellington.
+The bar is a major beer destination featuring a mix of New Zealand, American, and Japanese beers.

-Hashigo Zake calls themselves a “cult beer bar”, and they certainly take their beer seriously.
-There are about a dozen taps, but the true depth is in their bottle selection.
+Hashigo Zake calls itself a “cult beer bar,” and it certainly takes its beer seriously.
+There are about a dozen taps, but the true depth is in its bottle selection.

 The vibe is cool, with all three cultures melding in one dark basement.
 The food is a mix of local favorites & Japanese snacks such as takoyaki, which harkened back to my beer-drinking times in Tokyo & Kyoto.

-The bar also has the best WiFi I encountered in New Zealand, and they even print the password on the menu, which saves people from having to pester the bartenders.
-Oh, and in case you were wondering “Hashigo Zake” is a Japanese phrase that roughly means “bar hopping”.
+The bar also has the best WiFi I encountered in New Zealand, and they even print the password on the menu, saving people from pestering the bartenders.
+Oh, and in case you were wondering, “Hashigo Zake” is a Japanese phrase that roughly means “bar hopping”.
 A genius name for a genius bar.

 The Malthouse

-The Malthouse is one of the older places to drink craft beer in Wellington, but it hasn’t been left behind, as is what happens with some older bars.
+The Malthouse is one of the older places to drink craft beer in Wellington, but unlike some older bars, it hasn’t been left behind.

 The selection here is simply massive, featuring about 25 taps of the best New Zealand & European beers, plus a huge bottle selection, many of which are difficult to find.
 I was only able to make it in for a couple of drinks, but I could have easily spent several days at The Malthouse.
 This is a true gem for local beer fans in Wellington.